irods/irods/manual.rst

 iCommands
     iCommands are Unix utilities that give users a command-line interface to operate on data in the iRODS system.
 There are commands related to the logical hierarchical filesystem, metadata, data object information, administration, rules, and the rule engine. iCommands provide the most comprehensive set of client-side standard iRODS manipulation functions.

+Inheritance
+    Collections in the iRODS logical name space have an attribute named Inheritance.
+When Collections have this attribute set to Enabled, new Data Objects and Collections added to the Collection inherit the access permissions (ACLs) of the Collection.
+Data Objects created within Collections with Inheritance set to Disabled do not inherit the parent Collection's ACL settings.  ``ichmod`` can be used to manipulate this attribute on a per-Collection level.  ``ils -A`` displays ACLs and the inheritance status of the current working iRODS directory.

 Logical Name
     The identifier used by iRODS to uniquely name a Data Object, Collection, Resource, or User.
 These identifiers enable global namespaces that are capable of spanning distributed storage and multiple administrative domains for shared Collections or a unified virtual Collection.